ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The Transport Properties Names are CamelCased strings.
 They are hierarchically organized in the form
 \[\<domain\>.\]\<PropertyName\>.
-The Domain part is empty for well known, generic properties, i.e., for properties defined by an RFC which use is not limited to a specific protocol.
-Otherwise, the domain part specifies the domain they apply to --- see {{iana}} for the assignment policy and initial values.
+The Domain part is empty for well known, generic properties, i.e., properties defined by an RFC which use is not limited to a specific protocol.
+Otherwise, the domain part specifies the domain they apply to, e.g., a specific protocol, vendor, or implementation.
+See {{iana}} for the assignment policy and an overview of the initial values.
 All Transport Properties specified in this document are well known, generic properties.

 Transport Properties can have one of a set of data types: